putteneersjoris/annelotte-website/README.md

 <details>
-<summary>1: upload a project (student)</summary>
+<summary>1: upload a project (udent)</summary>
 <br>
 <ul>
 <li>Please ensure that you are logged in to GitHub.</li>
-<li>Go to your instance of Annelotte's website located at (https://github.com/studentName/annelottelammertse).</li>
+<li>Go to your instance of Atte's website located at (https://github.com/studentName/annelottelammertse).</li>
 <li>Sync fork (this makes sure you have the latest version so there are no conflicts between other users).</li>
 <li>Go to the content folder: (https://github.com/studentName/annelottelammertse/tree/main/src/content).</li>
 <li> upload your project as shown in the following video.<br>
 <li><img ./example/vid1"></li>
 </li>
 <li>Contribute by opening up a 'pull request > create pull request'.</li>
-<li>Now Annelotte will get an email notification, as well as having an open pull request that can be approved or disapproved.</li>
+<li>Now Atte will get an email notification, as well as having an open pull request that can be approved or disapproved.</li>
 <li>You now have successfully upload a project.
-Once Annelotte approves of the changes, you can see your project on the official website.</li>
+Once Atte approves of the changes, you can see your project on the official website.</li>
 </ul>
 <br>
 </details>

 <details>
-<summary>2: remove a project (student)</summary>
+<summary>2: remove a project (udent)</summary>
 <br>
 <ul>
 <li>Please ensure that you are logged in to GitHub.</li>
-<li>Go to your instance of Annelotte's website located at (https://github.com/studentName/annelottelammertse).</li>
+<li>Go to your instance of Atte's website located at (https://github.com/studentName/annelottelammertse).</li>
 <li>Sync fork (this makes sure you have the latest version so there are no conflicts between other users).</li>
 <li>Go to the content folder: (https://github.com/studentName/annelottelammertse/tree/main/src/content).</li>
 <li> remove your project as shown in the following video.<br>
 <li><img ./example/vid2"></li>
 </li>
 <li>Contribute by opening up a 'pull request > create pull request'.</li>
-<li>Now Annelotte will get an email notification, as well as having an open pull request that can be approved or disapproved.</li>
+<li>Now Atte will get an email notification, as well as having an open pull request that can be approved or disapproved.</li>
 <li>You now have successfully remove a project.
-Once Annelotte approves of the changes, you can see your project on the official website.</li>
+Once Atte approves of the changes, you can see your project on the official website.</li>
 </ul>
 <br>
 </details>

 <details>
-<summary>3: update a project (student)</summary>
+<summary>3: update a project (udent)</summary>
 <br>
 <ul>
 <li>Please ensure that you are logged in to GitHub.</li>
-<li>Go to your instance of Annelotte's website located at (https://github.com/studentName/annelottelammertse).</li>
+<li>Go to your instance of Atte's website located at (https://github.com/studentName/annelottelammertse).</li>
 <li>Sync fork (this makes sure you have the latest version so there are no conflicts between other users).</li>
 <li>Go to the content folder: (https://github.com/studentName/annelottelammertse/tree/main/src/content).</li>
 <li> update your project as shown in the following video.<br>
 <li><img ./example/vid3"></li>
 </li>
 <li>Contribute by opening up a 'pull request > create pull request'.</li>
-<li>Now Annelotte will get an email notification, as well as having an open pull request that can be approved or disapproved.</li>
+<li>Now Atte will get an email notification, as well as having an open pull request that can be approved or disapproved.</li>
 <li>You now have successfully update a project.
-Once Annelotte approves of the changes, you can see your project on the official website.</li>
+Once Atte approves of the changes, you can see your project on the official website.</li>
 </ul>
 <br>
 </details>